rferg/tandem-blog-posts/rails-mediator/part-1-intro-and-controllers/article.md

 ### The Mediator Pattern

 The purpose of the Mediator Pattern is to improve a situation like the following.
 You have a number of components that directly interact with each other.
-These might be a group of classes that directly call methods on each other.
+For example, these might be a group of classes that directly call methods on each other.
 Consequently, each component directly depends on and is coupled to multiple other components.
 It's difficult to understand how data flows through this system.
 It's also difficult to change, reuse, or test any of these components.

 ![Coupled components with chaotic dependencies](images/mediator-pattern-problem.png)